Discover Why It Is Essential to Get a Colonoscopy Exam

 Undergoing routine colonoscopies is recommended for adults 45 years of age or older.
 Younger patients might also be advised to have a cancer screening if meeting any of the following criteria:

-- You have a type of inflammatory bowel disease (IBD) (like Crohn’s disease or ulcerative colitis)
+- You have a type of inflammatory bowel syndrome (IBD) (like Crohn's disease or ulcerative colitis)

 - Your family medical history includes colon cancer or polyps

 - You show signs or symptoms that could indicate colon or rectal cancer, including:

 - Abdominal pain

 Please note that the symptoms here are also seen with other gastrointestinal diseases, making it vital to set up a colonoscopy exam to assess your symptoms and digestive health.
 Contact Metropolitan Gastroenterology Associates to learn more information about other conditions that may be uncovered with a colonoscopy screening.

 For most individuals, the whole colonoscopy exam typically takes a few hours, from preparation to recovery.
 You should make plans to arrive at your colonoscopy doctor's facility or endoscopy center in New Orleans, LA 1 – 1.5 hours before your scheduled exam time.
 This will provide you extra time to fill out any necessary patient forms and change into a medical gown.
 Once you are ready, you'll be shown into the exam room, where the medical staff will administer a sedative to make you feel more relaxed and at ease throughout the colonoscopy exam.